nubank/state-flow/README.md

 ## Using flow

-`flow` expects a description a first parameter and a variable number of state monads as remaining parameters.
-The return value of a call to `flow` is also a state monad, so it is possible to use flows within flows (within flows within flows...).
+`flow` expects a description a first parameter and a variable number of steps as remaining parameters.
+The return value of a call to `flow` is also a step, so it is possible to use flows within flows (within flows within flows...).

-A state monad is just a record containing a function from a state (a map containing the components) to a pair `[<return-value>, <updated-state>]`.
+A step is just a state monad, which is a record containing a function from a state (a map containing the components) to a pair `[<return-value>, <updated-state>]`.
 Think about it as a state transition function ~on steroids~ that has a return value).

-One of the main advantages of using a state monad for building the flows is to take advantage of the return value to avoid using the world as a global mutable cache of intermediate results.
+One of the main advantages of using a state monad for building the state transition steps is to take advantage of the return value to avoid using the world state as a global mutable cache of intermediate results.
 Another advantage is to provide us with great tools to write and compose general flows into more complicated flows.

-95% of the time there is no need to create a state monad from scratch, since you can use the functions on `state-flow.helpers` for that.
+95% of the time there is no need to create a step from scratch, since you can use `flow` and the functions on `state-flow.helpers` that create steps operating on the components.
 But if you do want to, you can check https://github.com/nubank/nu-algebraic-data-types#state-monad and the helpers for examples.
 It's actually pretty easy.

 Example:
 ```clojure